 Stillbirth, like Kerry experienced, is a rare but devastating complication of pregnancy.
 It affects only 4 out of 1000 pregnancies in the U.S. For women with preeclampsia, it is slightly more common–rising to 6-10 in 1000.

 Life after loss

-It’s hard for me to imagine such a loss.
-Unlike miscarriage, your loss is out in the open.
-You have to tell well meaning relatives and friends who check in to see when the baby is coming.
+It’s hard to imagine such a loss.
+Unlike miscarriage, after stillbirth your loss is out in the open.
+You have to tell well-meaning relatives and friends who inquire about how your pregnancy is going.
+There’s no hiding.